teomormi/Distributed-System-Projects-ITU/Assignment2/README.txt

 a)
+The packages in our implementation is the Message struct which is using a datastructure that maps keys to values.

 b)
 Our implementation uses threads.
-It is not realistic to use threads because they can not properly simulate the problems that can occur when communicating across a network.
+It is not realistic to use threads because they can not properly simulate the problems that can occur when communicating across a network like package loss or package reordering.

 c)
 Each message has two values ack and seq.